An American living abroad? 5 things you need to know about the US tax filing obligation according to Time

 This has no bearing on the U.S. tax treatment of your foreign plan.
 This may result in the obligation to pay actual taxes to the IRS, since foreign tax credits may not be available to reduce your U.S. tax obligation.

-5. I have never filed American taxes, so I cannot file without incurring hefty penalties by the IRS.
+5. I have never filed American taxes, so I cannot file without incurring hefty penalties from the IRS.

 Unknown to many, late filers can apply to IRS tax amnesty programs.
 Under the so-called Streamlined Procedure, non-willful taxpayers can come clean without getting penalties.